xMohammedAwad/MuhmmadAwd/README.md

 # Hi, I'm Muhmmad awd 👋

 - Passionate frontend developer specializing in building amazing websites with React.js.
-- Strong foundation in data structures and problem-solving.👨‍💻
-- Recently earned a JavaScript Data Structures and Algorithms certification from freeCodeCamp.
+- Recently earned a JavaScript Data Structures and Algorithms certification from freeCodeCamp.🏆
-- Actively solving LeetCode challenges to sharpen my coding skills.🏆
+- Strong foundation in data structures and problem-solving, by solving LeetCode challenges.

 ## What I Do